Alla-ud-din/Classes-Q3-Q4/to-do-app/backend/todo-app/README.md

 * It clarifies that you're connecting to a PostgreSQL database.
 * It explicitly specifies psycopg as the driver to be used for connection and communication.

-## Psycopg (PostgreSQL Driver):
+SQLAlchemy is a powerful ORM,  It acts as a bridge between your object-oriented Python code and the underlying database.
+SQLAlchemy is designed to work with various relational databases like PostgreSQL, MySQL, SQLite, and more.
+You can use the same core functionalities with different database systems by using the appropriate driver.
 psycopg is a popular Python library that acts as a driver for connecting to PostgreSQL databases.
 It allows SQLAlchemy to communicate effectively with PostgreSQL by translating Python objects and queries into appropriate PostgreSQL commands.
-SQLAlchemy is designed to work with various relational databases like PostgreSQL, MySQL, SQLite, and more.
-You can use the same core functionalities with different database systems by using the appropriate driver.